 - Background Singer:

-* Six & 12-string Rickenbackers, and 6-string Gibson, Fender, Reverend, and Godin guitars
+* Rickenbackers, Gibson, Fender, Reverend, and Godin guitars

 * Line6 "Helix" floorboard for live stereo effects & some spiffy pedals.
 Also a TC Helicon VoiceLive 3 and vocal mic.

-* Nord & Yamaha keyboards, some nice polyphonic & monophonic analog synths, midi controller keyboard, and stereo keyboard amp.
+* Nord & Yamaha keyboards, nice analog synths, midi controller keyboard, and stereo keyboard amp.
+Just need to find a willing "Sherpa" to help me carry it all to & from gigs! ;)

-* boutique clones of Vox AC30, JTM-45 Marshall, Fender Blackface & Fender Tweed tube amps.
+* really nice clones of Vox AC30, JTM-45 Marshall, Fender Blackface & Fender Tweed (all are tube amps).

 * ....and other stuff that I probably have lost sommmmmwhere in the house. ;-) lol !